Many Mass. high school football rivalry games rescheduled due to extreme Thanksgiving forecast

-ANDOVER, MASS.
-(WHDH) - More than a dozen Thanksgiving Day football showdowns have been rescheduled, including the Andover Golden Warriors and North Andover Scarlet Knights rivalry game, due to the expected extreme cold temperatures and brutal wind chill on Thursday morning.
+ARLINGTON, MASS.
+(WHDH) - More than a dozen Thanksgiving Day football showdowns have been rescheduled, including the Arlington Catholic and Arlington and Andover and North Andover rivalry games, due to the expected extreme cold temperatures and brutal wind chill on Thursday morning.

-Expressing concern for the safety of everyone involved in the game, officials opted to reschedule the tilt to Wednesday at 5 p.m. at Andover High School.
+Expressing concern for the safety of everyone involved in the game, officials opted to reschedule the Andover/North Andover tilt to Wednesday at 5 p.m. at Andover High School and the Arlington Catholic/Arlington matchup to 6 p.m.

+“We were upset at first, but I mean, we can’t do anything about it,” said Arlington Catholic cornerback Jack Driscoll.

+“I understand where I think the schools are coming from.
+It’s a safety issue, it’s going to be real cold,” Arlington Catholic Head Coach Anthony Petrelis said.
+“The wind chill is going to be in the lower digits, maybe even the negatives.”

 “Due to the potential for record-setting conditions, superintendents, principals, and coaches from both communities have considered the well-being of those that participate in the Thanksgiving Day football,” said Nicole Kieser, Director of Communications at Andover Public Schools.